 Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed MLL 3[4-9]NN Topics in French Language, Literature, and Film This course centers on the advanced study of particular aspects of the French language, literature, and film.
-It may focus on a literary movement or period; a specific genre (such as nouvelle, detective novel, autofiction, chanson, or fantasy); a theme represented in literature and film (e.g., travel, the city, or the quest for identity); or a famous French author (such as Victor Hugo, Margue- rite Duras, or Jean-Marie Le Clézio).
+It may focus on a literary movement or period; a specific genre (such as nouvelle, detective novel, autofiction, chanson, or fantasy); a theme represented in literature and film (e.g., travel, the city, or the quest for identity); or a famous French author (such as Victor Hugo, Marguerite Duras, or Jean-Marie Le Clézio).
 This course is taught in French.
 It may be repeated for credit on different topics.
-[The codes MLL 3426-3450 are reserved for this course.]
 4 Cr.
 8 ECTS Cr.
 Case Studies in Textual Analysis WIC ENG 1002, a Principles of Textual Analysis course, and proficiency in French at the upper-inter- mediate level (which may be satisfied with MLL 2016, MLL 2017, or a placement test).
 MLL 2017 is recommend- ed for the Principles of Textual Analysis course Offered once every two years MLL 3[4-9]NN Topics in German Language, Literature, and Film This course centers on the advanced study of particular aspects of the German language, literature, and film.
-It may focus on a German literary or film move- ment or period; a specific literary genre (such as a short story, detective story, fairy tale, or graphic novel); a particular theme (such as language in commer- cials, language and gender, homeland, migration, or the city); a famous German author (for example Hermann Hesse, Heinrich Böll, or Cornelia Funke); or a film director (such as Werner Herzog, Margarethe von Trotta, or Fatih Akin).
+It may focus on a German literary or film movement or period; a specific literary genre (such as a short story, detective story, fairy tale, or graphic novel); a particular theme (such as language in commercials, language and gender, homeland, migration, or the city); a famous German author (for example Hermann Hesse, Heinrich Böll, or Cornelia Funke); or a film director (such as Werner Herzog, Margarethe von Trotta, or Fatih Akin).
 This course is taught in German.
 It may be repeated for credit on different topics.
-[The codes MLL 3400-3425 are reserved for this course.]
 3 Cr.
 6 ECTS Cr.
 Case Studies in Textual Analysis ENG 1002, a Principles of Textual Analysis course, and proficiency in German at the upper-inter- mediate level (which may be satisfied with MLL 2026, MLL 2027, or a placement test).
 MLL 2027 is recommend- ed for the Principles of Textual Analysis course Offered once every two years